commanderabdu/fresh-win-installer/README.md

 # fresh-win-installer
-Powershell Scripts for Installing Software Easily
+Powershell Scripts for Installing Software Easily to Get You Started on Your Fresh Windows Installation

 ## Software Included:
 ### Windows Essentials: